UBC-MDS/exploratory-data-viz/chapters/en/slides/module2/module2_08.md

 We can change the number of bins by passing `alt.Bin(maxbins=30)` to the `bin` parameter instead of passing the value `True`.

-Note that you will not get the exact number of bins, Altair will find a number that aligns well with the axis ticks within the max you specified (the `step` parameter can be used to set and exact bin width if desired).
+Note that you will not get the exact number of bins that you set in `maxbins` and instead, Altair will find a number that aligns well with the axis ticks within the max you specified (the `step` parameter can be used to set and exact bin width if desired).

 Here we also changed the title because “binned” is not really necessary and it is largely clear from the axis already that each bar spans a